e-oj/Survey/README.md

 A web app that asks true/false questions and displays the results.

 Usage:

-  1)  Install Node.js and mongoDBif you haven't already.
+  1)  Install Node.js and mongoDB if you haven't already.

   2)  Clone the project and run npm install inside the project folder